Narcissus cyclamineus: Cultivation

 Narcissus cyclamineus is widely planted in gardens, and can be naturalised in a woodland garden or in thin grass, where it will spread by self-seeding.
 It prefers well-drained, lime-free soil that does not dry out in summer.
 It is valuable for its bright yellow flowers that appear in early spring with other bulbs such as snowdrops and Cyclamen coum.
 Due to its small size it is very suitable for growing in a shady rockery or trough.

-It is a parent of the Cyclamineus Group of hybrid daffodil cultivars, which includes such popular varieties as 'February Gold', 'Jack Snipe' and 'Tête à Tête'.
+It is a parent of the Cyclamineus Group of hybrid daffodil cultivars, which includes popular varieties such as 'February Gold', 'Jetfire', 'Jack Snipe' and 'Tête à Tête'.
 Most of these hybrids are significantly larger than the species and whilst the petals may be reflexed to some extent, none so far has the fully reflexed appearance of the parent.

 Narcissus cyclamineus has gained the Royal Horticultural Society's Award of Garden Merit.